Construction Zone Tractor-Trailer Accident Lawyer in Charlotte, NC - Charlotte Semi-Truck Accidents - Stewart Law Offices

 Employers are not required to obtain workers’ compensation insurance for independent contractors or general contractors.
 This means independent contractors and general contractors working in the construction industry will generally be responsible for covering their own losses, including medical costs and missed wages, when they are hurt on the job.

 Put another way, whenever construction work is subcontracted to an uninsured party, the higher-tier contractor must pay for workers’ compensation insurance for the subcontractor.
-Therefore, if you are subcontractor who is not self-insured who agreed to take work from another contractor, you are entitled to workers’ compensation benefits when you are hurt.
+Therefore, if you are a subcontractor who is not self-insured and who agreed to take work from another contractor, you are entitled to workers’ compensation benefits when you are hurt.
 It does not matter how many employees the higher-tier contractor has for this rule to apply.
 Even a general contractor with a single employee must get workers’ compensation to cover uninsured subcontractors.

 Our Charlotte construction accident attorneys can help determine whether you qualify for benefits if you have been hired as an independent contractor or subcontractor.
 Keep in mind that employers will sometimes intentionally misclassify employees as independent contractors to avoid paying benefits, including workers’ compensation.
 If it can proven you meet the legal definition of an employee, you still have a right to benefits, so do not assume your employer is acting in your best interest.